 You just call in or log in using your computer.

-The Mesothelioma Center is one of the few online support groups that meet monthly.
+The Mesothelioma Center offers an online support group that meets monthly.
 It is open only to those with mesothelioma and their caregivers.
 Each meeting includes a short educational presentation and is followed by a moderated discussion between group members who share their cancer experience and ask questions to others with mesothelioma.

 Because mesothelioma is so rare, it is difficult for patients to find peer support in their own community.
 A recent online support group on coping with mesothelioma allowed people to connect with others from all over the country and the world.

 Patients and caregivers have said they look forward to the meetings because it provides them a place where they can learn from others who are battling the same disease.